vdaas/vald/docs/api/mirror-gateway.md

 ## Overview

-Mirror Service is responsible for providing `Rregister` and `Advertise` interface for the Vald Mirror Gateway.
+Mirror Service is responsible for providing the `Register` and `Advertise` interface for the Vald Mirror Gateway.

 ```rpc
 service Mirror {